Vivid-IOV-Labs/peerkat-nft/README.md

 ### Setup

 Create a ".env" file similar to the one shown by the file called ".env.example".
-Generate credentials for each wallet from the following link: [XRP Testnet Faucet](https://xrpl.org/xrp-testnet-faucet.html).
+Generate credentials for each wallet on the XRPL Tesnet using the following link: [XRP Testnet Faucet](https://xrpl.org/xrp-testnet-faucet.html).

 ### Routes